santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Magic Arts

 When rolling for the damage of a monk spell you may replace the dice by your *martial arts dice*.
-For example if you were to roll *2d6 fire damage* and your *martial arts dice* is a d8 you may choose to deal *3d8 fire damage*.
+For example if you were to roll *3d6 damage* and your *martial arts dice* is a d8 you may choose to deal *3d8 damage*.

 #### Spell-Fueled Attack
 ***Optional Feature, requires Ki-Fueled Attack (TCE p48)***